openskies-sh/aerobridge/README.md

 # Introduction

-Aerobridge is server to help you with your drone flights and operations. .
-Aerobridge is a server that helps you interface with the APIs in a standardized fashion and be in compliance with the regulatory requirements around operating drones.
+Aerobridge is server to help you with your drone flights and operations.
+With Aerobridge your GCS, Pilots interface with your company's digital infrastructure in a standardized fashion and be in compliance with the regulatory requirements around operating drones.

 ## How can Aerobridge help you?